 So! the advice here is from the man who not famous or really great at play guitar.
 It just me sharing my personal story and personal experience as a

 Okay! back in the day!
 I remember the first electric guitar that I bought from an online store was a custom V guitar.
 Very cheap local custom craftsman for an electric guitar.
 And that was also my first mistake.

 My first mistake for buy electric guitar

 Yeah, at that time I think ‘V’ guitar is cool.
 Ya! it looks cool but it’s hard to use for room practice time (Sit down practice).

 You know, that you can’t play it like when you play guitar with general body shape.
 The only you find it comfortable to play is when you put the ‘V’ shape on top of your leg.
 Duh!

-I always love to see guitar player playing V shape guitar.
-But to play it myself? nah, is a
+I always love to see guitar players playing V shape guitar.
+But to play it myself?
+Nah, it is a